-By using TurboTenant’s online rent payments, you can strengthen your credit score and build credit history!
-This article will cover how to set up Rent Reporting through TurboTenant and some of the most frequently asked questions.
+By using TurboTenant’s online rent payments, you can strengthen your credit score and build your credit history!

 Are you already paying rent online through TurboTenant?
 If not, the first step is to click the Request to Pay Online button in your Dashboard.
 We’ll send your landlord an email letting them know you want to pay rent via TurboTenant.